Insights into Symmetry and Substitution Patterns Governing Singlet-Triplet Energy Gap in the Chemical Space of Azaphenalenes: Introduction

 However, reducing $K_{ar}$ alone cannot invert the energy ordering.
 In a more accurate description accounting for electron correlation effects, ${\rm STG}$ contains additional terms that account for the way electrons dynamically adjust their spin densities to minimize Coulomb repulsion

 where $\Delta E_{\mathrm{corr(spin)}}$ is the correlation-induced contribution associated with dynamic spin polarization (DSP)~\cite{jorner2024ultrafast,chanda2025benchmark,lashkaripour2025addressing}.
 This term is intrinsically negative, $\Delta E_{\mathrm{corr(spin)}} < 0$, if DSP selectively stabilizes the singlet configuration through double excitations that lower its energy relative to the triplet.
-This effect can be traced to the admixture of the doubly excited configuration $^1\chi_{aa \rightarrow rr}$ into $^1\chi_{a \rightarrow r}$, which contributes additional correlation energy to the singlet but not to the triplet.\cite{bonacic1985charge} The difference between the singlet and triplet correlation energies defines the spin-correlation component of the STG
+This stabilization arises from singlet-specific coupling to higher-order excited configurations, which is absent for the triplet~\cite{bonacic1985charge,kollmar1978violation}.
+The difference between the singlet and triplet correlation energies defines the spin-correlation component of the STG

-Both correlation energies are negative, as electron correlation lowers the total energy of each state.
+Note that, $E(^1\chi_{a\rightarrow r})$ and $E(^3\chi_{a\rightarrow r})$ denote the total energies of the ${\rm S}_1$ and ${\rm T}_1$ excited states, respectively (see Eqs.~\ref{eq:STG1} and \ref{eq:STG2}).
+Hence $E_{\mathrm{corr}}(^1\chi_{a\rightarrow r})$ and $E_{\mathrm{corr}}(^3\chi_{a\rightarrow r})$ represent the corresponding correlation contributions to these excited-state energies.
+The sign of $\Delta E_{\mathrm{corr(spin)}}$ is therefore determined by the relative stabilization of the singlet and triplet states due to electron correlation.
 In most systems, this difference is modest and does not alter the state ordering, but in molecules with very small exchange splittings, the enhanced singlet stabilization can render $\Delta E_{\mathrm{corr(spin)}}$ sufficiently negative to invert the STG.
 This criterion requires the opposite-spin correlation effects to be stronger than the same-spin correlation.
 Thus, while reducing orbital overlap lowers $K_{ar}$ and brings S$_1$ and T$_1$ closer in energy, DSP is the true physical origin of singlet-triplet inversion.

 The emergence of negative STGs can be rationalized within the simplified Hubbard framework, where correlation effects are captured through an effective kinetic-exchange (superexchange) term~\cite{chanda2025benchmark}